DataAnalytics-RahulBhavsar/E-Commerce-Sales-Analysis-Dashboard-SQL-Power-BI-/README.md

 # 📊 E-Commerce Sales Analysis Dashboard (Power BI + SQL)

+❓ Problem Statement

+E-commerce businesses generate large volumes of transactional data every day, but raw data alone does not help decision-makers understand business performance.
+Companies often struggle to identify:

+Which products generate the highest revenue and profit Which regions and customer segments perform best Seasonal sales patterns and profit trends Underperforming products or low-profit customers Opportunities to improve profitability and business growth

+The objective of this project is to analyze e-commerce sales data using SQL and Power BI to transform raw transactional data into actionable business insights through an interactive dashboard.

 ## 🔍 Project Overview

 This project presents an end-to-end **E-Commerce Sales Analysis** using **SQL** and **Power BI**.